 In order to claim this earthcache email or message me the answers to the following questions and then go ahead and claim a find.
 I will contact you if there is a problem with any of your answers.
 You may post a picture of the beach in your log, but please don't post pictures that show your handful of sand.
 Mahalo.

-1. After reading the description and depending on the time of year of your visit, was the amount of sand on the beach what you expected it to be?
+1. READ THE DESCRIPTION to help you answer the question.
+Depending on the time of year of your visit, was the amount of sand on the beach what you expected it to be?
 Take into account whether it is a low or high tide.
 If not, can you explain why this might be so?
 Feel free to post a picture of the beach at the time of your visit.

 3. Pick up a handful of sand.
 Even though this beach is considered a white sand beach, do you see other colours of sand?
 What other colours do you see?